-Dr. Kevin Black, M.D., is conducting a study with children ages 5 – 10 who are experiencing a recent onset of tics.
-The purpose of this research is to compare those children who go on to develop Tourette Syndrome with children whose tics have resolved.
+Dr. Kevin Black, M.D., is conducting a study with children ages 5-10 who are experiencing a recent onset of tics, and other, control children.
+The purpose of this research is to compare children who go on to develop Tourette Syndrome with children whose tics have resolved.

 Tics are repetitive, involuntary sounds or movements like eye blinking, sniffing, abdominal tensing or making small noises.

 Many children with ADHD (20-50%) also have tics, even if they haven’t noticed them.